PIN Twice Baked Mexican Sweet Potatoes

 They are so versatile, delicious, and easy to incorporate in SO many meals, like my Creamy Healthy Carbonara with Sweet Potato Noodles and Creamy Healthy Vegan Sweet Potato Soup in the Slow Cooker.
 You can even throw them in a dessert like Gluten Free Sweet Potato Pie Bars.
 See what I mean?
 SO versatile!
 There are also multiple ways to cook and enjoy sweet potatoes, like in THIS Stuffed Sweet Potato Recipe and many others.
 Here are a few ways to cook them:

-- Crock Pot Sweet Potatoes are easy to make and deliver perfectly tender sweet potatoes EVERY.
+- Sweet Potatoes In the Crock pot are easy to make and deliver perfectly tender sweet potatoes EVERY.
 SINGLE.
 TIME.
 I love this method because you can’t mess it up!

 - Baked: throw them in the oven and let them roast, whole or in bite sized chunks.